TheoLvs/reinforcement-learning/7. Multi-Agents Simulations/README.md

 # Experiments summary
 - **October 2019** - First attempts to create a Sugarscape experiment.
 Developed a framework using Dataframes for accelerated computations.
 Yet too many interactions to code from scratch and low performance
 - **December 2019** - Discovered Unity for such simulations + ML Agents
+- **March 2019** - Due to COVID19 outbreak, I started experiments on Multi Agent modeling and social distancing

 # References